jquintozamora/react-es6-webpack-minimal-starter-template/Readme.md

-# Beginners Starter Template for React, ES6, SCSS, Webpack and Live Reloading
+# Simple Starter Template for React, ES6, SCSS, Webpack and Live Reloading (React Hot Loader 3)
 The motivation for doing other starter template for single page applications (SPA) is because as a beginner it took to me hours and hours of googling and looking into different templates to have some starting point for my SPA application.